nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

 - a complete vision or even implementation of how to separate formatting from sources and how to enable compilation of the formatting process
   - we address this problem specifically in the discussion #133
 - a complete vision or even implementation on how to decouple sources from a dedicated thread, enabling us to scale out concerning the number of sources on a single worker
   - we address this problem specifically in the discussion #133
+- a complete vision or even implementation on how to do source sharing
+  - we address this problem specifically in the discussion #133
 # Proposed Solution
 ## Fully Specified Source/Sink Descriptor
 Currently, we are creating physical sources from source types.
 Source types are configured using either a `YAML::Node` as input or a `std::map<std::string, std::string>`.
 Therefore, all current configurations are possible to represent as a map from string to string.
 We also observe that most configurations use scalar values from the following set {uint32_t, uint64_t, bool, float, char}.
 Therefore, we conclude that we can model all current source configurations as a `std::unordered_map<std::string, std::variant<int64_t, std::string, bool, double>>`.